DataDog/commit-headless/README.md

 - GITHUB_TOKEN
 - GH_TOKEN

-Note that, by default, both of these commands expect the remote branch to already exist.
-If your workflow primarily works on *new* branches, you should additionally add the `--branch-from` flag and supply a commit hash to use as a branch point.
-With this flag, `commit-headless` will create the branch on GitHub from that commit hash if it doesn't already exist.

-Example: `commit-headless <command> [flags...] --branch-from=$(git rev-parse main HEAD) ...`

 In normal usage, `commit-headless` will print *only* the reference to the last commit created on the remote, allowing this to easily be captured in a script.

 More on the specifics for each command below.
 See also: `commit-headless <command> --help`

+### Specifying the expected head commit

+When creating remote commits via API, `commit-headless` must specify the "expected head sha" of the remote branch.
+By default, `commit-headless` will query the GitHub API to get the *current* HEAD commit of the remote branch and use that as the "expected head sha".
+This introduces some risk, especially for active branches or long running jobs, as a new commit introduced after the job starts will not be considered when pushing the new commits.
+The commit itself will not be replaced, but the changes it introduces may be lost.

+For example, consider an auto-formatting job.
+It runs `gofmt` over the entire codebase.
+If the job starts on commit A and formats a file `main.go`, and while the job is running the branch gains commit B, which adds *new* changes to `main.go`, when the lint job finishes the formatted version of `main.go` from commit A will be pushed to the remote, and overwrite the changes to `main.go` introduced in commit B.

+You can avoid this by specifying `--head-sha`.
+This will skip auto discovery of the remote branch HEAD and instead require that the remote branch HEAD matches the value of `--head-sha`.
+If the remote branch HEAD does not match `--head-sha`, the push will fail (which is likely what you want).

+### Creating a new branch

+Note that, by default, both of these commands expect the remote branch to already exist.
+If your workflow primarily works on *new* branches, you should additionally add the `--create-branch` flag and supply a commit hash to use as a branch point via `--head-sha`.
+With this flag, `commit-headless` will create the branch on GitHub from that commit hash if it doesn't already exist.

+Example: `commit-headless <command> [flags...] --head-sha=$(git rev-parse main HEAD) --create-branch ...`

 ### commit-headless push